-- If you choose to obtain the visa upon arrival, the cost is $35 (as of September 2014).
+- If you choose to obtain the visa upon arrival, the cost is approximately $35 (as of November 2016).
 You must make the payment in cash (USD), and provide two passport-sized photographs.

 - If you apply for a visa before you travel, you must have a passport that is valid for six months beyond your return travel date, as the actual visa will be stamped into your passport.
 To apply for a visa, complete and send a Visa Application Form (which can be found on the Laos Embassy website: laoembassy.com).
 If you apply for a visa before you travel, the fee is $50 for U.S. citizens (as of September 2014).

 Laos uses the Laotian kip (LAK).
 The current exchange rate is 1 USD = 1 LAK.
 Exchange rates can vary greatly month to month, so we recommend you visit oanda.com for the latest.